tonysm/jekyll.tonysm.com/_posts/2020-12-19-cloud-native-buildpacks-docker-images-without-dockerfile.markdown

   tonysm/buildpack-app
 ```

-And now if you try to access the login form, you will no longer see the "Mix manifest missing" error.
+Now, if you try to access the login form, you will no longer see the "Mix manifest missing" error.

 ![/assets/content/cloud-native-buildpacks/Screenshot_from_2020-12-19_02-21-49.png](/assets/content/cloud-native-buildpacks/Screenshot_from_2020-12-19_02-21-49.png)

 The form doesn't work as is.
-That's because we would need to run a database and configure the container to talk to that DB.
-But that's not the scope of this article.
+That's because we would need to run a database and configure the container to talk to that DB, but that's not the scope of this article.

 ## Multiple Processes